IsDling/CFDL/README.md

 **Run code:**

+python main.py --dataset_name='brats'
-python main.py --dataset_name='men' (change "dataset_name" to train different dataset)
+(change "dataset_name" to train different dataset, 'men' for MEN dataset,  'mrnet-meniscus' for MRNet dataset and 'brats' for BraTS 2021 dataset)

 **If you have any questions, please contact liu_dling@tju.edu.cn!**